-Teaching the Bible to change lives, Joanne led and taught a Bible class of 350-500 students from 2003 to 2013, and has recently retired as an advisor and mentor to eight Bible classes in the Maryland area with BSF, International.
+Teaching the Bible to change lives, I led and taught a Bible class of 350-500 students from 2003 to 2013, and in 2018, retired as an advisor and mentor to eight Bible classes and five prayer groups in the Maryland area with BSF, International.

-Joanne continues as a Bible teacher with Ancient Voices, Sacred Stories, LLC, and serves on the pulpit teaching team of her church, New Hope Chapel, Arnold, MD.
-She is currently attending Portland Seminary, working towards a Masters in Theological Studies.
+I continue teach the Bible through Ancient Voices, Sacred Stories, LLC, and serve on the pulpit teaching team of my church, New Hope Chapel, Arnold, MD.
+I am currently attending Portland Seminary, working towards a Masters in Theological Studies.

-Her great love for the Bible began as a child, watching the men in synagogue pray the words of scripture, murmuring and weeping, lovingly touching and kissing the Torah.
-When she received her own Bible at church in 1970, she read the whole book, from preface to concordance, with transcendent joy, knowing these were the very words of God.
-Joanne continues in God’s call to teach, counsel, mentor, and train in His word and Spirit through retreats, Bible studies, and online classes.
+My great love for the Bible began as a child, watching the men in synagogue pray the words of scripture, murmuring and weeping, lovingly touching and kissing the Torah.
+When I received my own Bible at nine years-old, I read the whole book, from preface to concordance, with transcendent joy knowing these were the very words of God.
+I continue in that passion today, to teach, counsel, mentor, and train in God’s word and Spirit through retreats, Bible studies, and online classes.

-Also a long-time “armchair archaeologist,” Joanne joined the Board of Directors for the Biblical Archaeology Forum in 2013 and has participated in two excavations, Tel Kabri and Tel Akko.
-Another passion for Joanne is the healing work of counseling, and currently serves as a lay counselor in affiliation with The Lay Counselor Institute since 2012.
+Also a long-time “armchair archaeologist,” I joined the Board of Directors for the Biblical Archaeology Forum in 2013 and have participated in two excavations, Tel Kabri and Tel Akko.
+Another passion of mine is the healing work of counseling, and currently serves as a lay counselor in affiliation with The Lay Counselor Institute since 2012.

-If you’d like to see what she’s writing now, come visit her author’s page on Amazon!
+If you’d like to see what I’m writing now, come visit my author’s page on Amazon

 The purposes in the human mind are like deep water, but the intelligent will draw them out.Proverbs 20:5